josephfogarty/josephfogarty.github.io/_posts/2024-07-12-againsttheday.md

 category: blog
 ---

 My own links to get to the Reddit discussions of _Against The Day_ by Thomas Pynchon.
 Page numbers refer to the Penguin edition.
-The quote denots where that particular section begins.
+The quote denotes where that particular section begins.

 [Reading Commences](https://www.reddit.com/r/ThomasPynchon/comments/r2o2pk/against_the_day_group_read_week_1_reading/?sort=top){:target="\_blank"}